 Australian Medical Association's score of 17 is lower than 89% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 The Australian Medical Association (AMA) has set ambitious climate commitments, aiming to significantly reduce its greenhouse gas emissions.
-Although specific emissions data for the most recent year is not available, AMA has established targets to reduce its Scope 1 and Scope 2 emissions by 38% by 2030, using 2021 as the baseline year.
-This target has been validated through the Science Based Targets initiative (SBTi) and is aligned with the goal of limiting global warming to 1.5°C. In addition to its Scope 1 and Scope 2 commitments, AMA is also focused on measuring and reducing its Scope 3 emissions, which encompass indirect emissions from its value chain.
-These initiatives reflect AMA's dedication to addressing climate change and promoting sustainability within the healthcare sector.
-As a small to medium enterprise (SME), AMA's targets are part of a broader movement among organisations to take responsibility for their environmental impact and contribute to global climate goals.
+Although specific emissions data for the most recent year is not available, AMA has established a target to reduce its Scope 1 and Scope 2 emissions by 38% by 2030, using 2021 as the baseline year.
+This target has been validated through the Science Based Targets initiative (SBTi) and is aligned with the goal of limiting global warming to 1.5°C. In addition to its focus on Scope 1 and Scope 2 emissions, AMA is committed to measuring and reducing its Scope 3 emissions, which encompass indirect emissions from its value chain.
+This comprehensive approach reflects AMA's dedication to addressing its overall carbon footprint and contributing to climate action within the healthcare sector.
+As a small to medium enterprise (SME), AMA's targets are particularly noteworthy, as they demonstrate a commitment to sustainability and environmental responsibility in the medical field.
+The organisation's proactive stance on climate change underscores its role in promoting public health and environmental stewardship in Australia.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.